 We recommend that you allow half an hour to explore the Miniature Model Houses.
 Final entry to this area is an hour before the grounds close, and final exit is half an hour before they close.
 View our opening times.

-N.B. the Miniature Model Houses are currently closed due to COVID-19.
+N.B. the Miniature Model Houses are now open Monday to Friday.

 The Medieval House

 The great hall is based on the one at Penshurst Place has beams and rafters from 17th century oak.
 There are over 2000 handmade floor tiles, wonderful stained glass windows, and handmade tapestry with over 42,000 stitches.
 The carpet is inspired by a 16th century carpet now in the V&A museum and there are three open fires in the kitchen.